Our net zero ambition: a letter to customers

 - We’ll work with you to reduce carbon emissions from our overall portfolio of customers to net zero by 2050 or sooner, in line with the Paris Agreement goal.
 To make sure we stay on track, we’ll communicate our progress regularly and transparently, and encourage you to do the same

 - We work with our customers to develop tailored solutions to reduce emissions.
-HSBC’s ambition is to support customers with between USD750 billion and USD1 trillion of finance and investment by 2030 to help with their transition
+HSBC’s ambition is to support customers with between USD750 billion and USD1 trillion of finance and investment by 2030 to help with their transition to net zero and a sustainable future

 - We’ve established a dedicated Environmental, Social and Governance (ESG) Solutions Unit to lead our engagement with clients and launch new products and asset classes